Managing Users and Groups

 • a reserved field

-The /etc/shadow file should not be directly edited.
-To set, for example, a warning that a user's password will expire, we would use the passwd command (see man passwd for options).
+The /etc/shadow file should not be edited directly.
+To set, for example, a warning that a user's password will expire, we could use the passwd command (see man passwd for options), or the chage command.
 The following command would make it so the user peter is warned that their password will expire in 14 days:

 passwd -w 14 peter